mjanakar/Coding-Challenge/README.md

 Android Coding Challenge

 List of Functionalities Implemented
 i.
-Allows user to authenticate with Dropbox Credentials ii.
+Allows user to authenticate with Dropbox Credentials\n ii.
 Allows user to take photo iii.
 Uploads the photo to a Directory named Cilent Test on Dropbox iv.
 Lists all photos and also allow users to view them.